hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

 """"""""""""""""""""""""""""""""""""""""""""

 As the processors in Vaughan are made by AMD, there is no explicit support in the Intel compilers.
-However, by chosing the appropriate compiler options, the Intel compilers still produce very good code for Vaughan that will often beat code produced by GCC (certainly for Fortran codes as gfortran is a rather weak compiler).
+However, by choosing the appropriate compiler options, the Intel compilers still produce very good code for Vaughan that will often beat code produced by GCC (certainly for Fortran codes as gfortran is a rather weak compiler).